 SAP recommends the SAP-provided cluster setup tool,

 configure and create a Db2 HA cluster.
-The GCP deployment
+The Google Cloud deployment

 use the SAP cluster set up tool.
 The cluster